 The implementation of mitigation measures require actions during the bidding, planning, construction and post-construction phase for each individual wind farm that will be erected in an accepted plot.
 These actions can be summarized in the following Environmental and Social Management Plan (ESMP).
+In addition, all relevant residual impacts need to be compensated by appropriate offset measures to be defined in project-specific ESIA studies.

-Project activity Environmental Concern Mitigation Measures Estimated Cost (EUR) Bidding and planning phase Health and safety risks Make keeping standards as defined in the "Environmental, Health and Safety Guidelines for Wind Energy" (IFC 2007) a minimum obligation in the Tender Documents To be included in the investment cost Make the assignment of a health and safety engineer during the construction process a condition To be included in investment cost Make a health and safety plan for the construction site obligatory To be included in investment cost Make provision of safety tools and equipment as per accepted standards by the contractor a bidding condition To be included in investment cost Important Bird Area Gebel El Zeit Development of wind turbines in the eastern part of FiT-plot 3-4 needs to be discussed amongst relevant stakeholders No additional cost Birds Ban wind farm development in FiT-plots 1-4, 1-2, 2-2, 4-1, 8-1 and in parts of FiT-plots 1-1, 3-2 and 7-1 No additional cost Avoid turbines with lattice towers No additional cost Limit maximum tip height of wind turbines (about 120 m) No additional cost Paint turbine blades to increase blade visibility About 10,000 € per MW; to be considered in investment cost Avoid establishing spots that might attract birds No additional cost Each developer shall be bindingly committed to align with the "adaptive management program" and to strictly follow the recommended measures during all project phases No additional cost Harmonize and coordinate installation and operation of multiple wind farms in the project area No additional cost Build internal grid as underground cable To be considered in investment cost
+Project activity Environmental Concern Mitigation Measures Estimated Cost (EUR) Bidding and planning phase Health and safety risks Make keeping standards as defined in the "Environmental, Health and Safety Guidelines for Wind Energy" (IFC 2007) a minimum obligation in the Tender Documents To be included in the investment cost Make the assignment of a health and safety engineer during the construction process a condition To be included in investment cost Make a health and safety plan for the construction site obligatory To be included in investment cost Make provision of safety tools and equipment as per accepted standards by the contractor a bidding condition To be included in investment cost Important Bird Area Gebel El Zeit Development of wind turbines in the eastern part of Wind project-plot 3-4 needs to be discussed amongst relevant stakeholders No additional cost Birds Ban wind farm development in Wind project-plots 1-4, 1-2, 2-2, 4-1, 8-1 and in parts of Wind project-plots 1-1, 3-2 and 7-1 No additional cost Avoid turbines with lattice towers No additional cost Limit maximum tip height of wind turbines (about 120 m) No additional cost Paint turbine blades to increase blade visibility About 10,000 € per MW; to be considered in investment cost Avoid establishing spots that might attract birds No additional cost Each developer shall be bindingly committed to align with the "adaptive management program" and to strictly follow the recommended measures during all project phases No additional cost Harmonize and coordinate installation and operation of multiple wind farms in the project area No additional cost

-Project activity Environmental Concern Mitigation Measures Estimated Cost (EUR) Detailed planning and construction phase Health and safety risks Availability of an adequate health and safety plan To be included in investment cost
+Build internal grid as underground cable To be considered in investment cost Project activity Environmental Concern Mitigation Measures Estimated Cost (EUR) Detailed planning and construction phase Health and safety risks Availability of an adequate health and safety plan To be included in investment cost